 This website is primarily for people who own and rent Arizona real property.
 We are eviction attorneys in the Phoenix metropolitan area.
 We provide a wide range of legal services for Arizona residential and commercial landlords.
-We can prepare and serve any kind of landlord tenant notice, we prosecute eviction cases for Arizona landlords and we represent landlords in lawsuits to recover damages caused by their tenants whether the damage is the result of a breach of contract or damage to the property.
+We can prepare and serve any kind of landlord tenant notice.
+We prosecute eviction cases for Arizona landlords and we represent landlords in lawsuits to recover damages caused by their tenants; whether the damage is the result of a breach of contract or physical damage to the property.
 If your tenant files bankruptcy, we can represent you in Federal Bankruptcy Court to get relief from the automatic stay and recover possession of your property.